• Skip to primary navigation

 Step 5: Now we add the potatoes to a mixing bowl, pour the brown butter-cream mixture on top (photo 5), and stir or whip until they turned into that perfect mashed consistency.

 And just like that, we have the best mashed potatoes ready to enjoy.
-For a holiday meal, I love serving these brown butter mashed potatoes with my Christmas roast duck or maple-braised turkey legs and thighs, or if it's another time of year, you'll love this recipe with my braised red wine short ribs or coq au vin.
+For a holiday meal, I love serving these brown butter mashed potatoes with this Christmas roast duck or maple-braised turkey legs and thighs, or if it's another time of year, you'll love this recipe with these braised red wine short ribs, coq au vin or black garlic roast chicken.

 Related: For even more serving ideas, check out my guide on what to eat with mashed potatoes.